tensorflow/tfjs-examples/baseball-node/README.md

 ## Pitch Models

-1. Pitch type model - TODO(kreeger)
+1. Pitch type model - Classifies 7 different pitch types looking at baseball sensor data.
-2. Strike zone model - TODO(kreeger)
+2. Strike zone model - A model that can learn to call balls and strikes just like an umpire.